 Breakfast and lunch are free to all students daily.
 All meals will be served in the MPR.
-Breakfast is available from 7:30 - 7:50.
-Healthy snacks are allowed during recess at the designated table on the playground.
-If you child wishes to bring a lunch to school, please be sure to follow the district wellness policy.
-We ask that students do not share their home food, due to the high volume of allergies.
+Breakfast is available from 7:10 - 7:40.
+Healthy snacks are allowed during recess at the designated table outside the MPR.
+If your child wishes to bring lunch to school, please be sure to follow the district wellness policy.
+We ask that students do not share any food, due to the high volume of allergies.